hashicorp/terraform-aws-consul/README.md

 1. Use the [install-consul module](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/install-consul) to install Consul alongside your application code.
 1. Before booting your app, execute the [run-consul script](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/run-consul) with `--client` flag.
 1. Your app can now use the local Consul agent for service discovery and key/value storage.
-1. Optionally, you can use the [install-dnsmasq module](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/install-dnsmasq) to configure Consul as the DNS for a specific domain (e.g. `.consul`) so that URLs such as `foo.service.consul` resolve automatically to the IP address(es) for a service `foo` registered in Consul (all other domain names will be continue to resolve using the default resolver on the OS).
+1. Optionally, you can use the [install-dnsmasq module](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/install-dnsmasq) for Ubuntu 16.04 and Amazon Linux 2 or [setup-systemd-resolved](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/setup-systemd-resolved) for Ubuntu 18.04 to configure Consul as the DNS for a specific domain (e.g. `.consul`) so that URLs such as `foo.service.consul` resolve automatically to the IP address(es) for a service `foo` registered in Consul (all other domain names will be continue to resolve using the default resolver on the OS).